Antiracism Group Book Club

 Available at Beaverdale Books in Urbandale, Iowa.
 You will receive a 10% discount if you tell them you are a part of Billie Wade’s antiracism group.
 If they are out of copies, they can order it for you and have it within a few days.

-Also available at Amazon, Barnes & Noble, and Thriftbooks
+Also available at Amazon, Barnes & Noble, Thriftbooks and Better World Books.

 We discuss books in five to six-week segments.
 Our discussions are popcorn style.
 There is a 2-3 week interval between books.
 We also discuss relevant articles, podcasts, videos, movies, and documentaries; some directly related to the book we are reading.
 Participants are encouraged to suggest books or other reading materials and topics.